 Here are the ingredients you'll need to make these bite-sized cream cheese stuffed bagel bombs.
 Pay special attention to the type of cream cheese!
 See recipe card (at the end of the bblg post) for ingredient quantities.

-- Cream Cheese - Use brick-style cream cheese or my easy homemade cream cheese to fill these bagel bombs.
-The whipped cream cheeses or "cream cheese spreads" tend to melt a bit funny during the baking process.
-You can also, use a creamy goat cheese (like my homemade goat cheese) or brick-style Neufchâtel cheese instead of cream cheese if you prefer.
+Brick-Style Cream Cheese - Use brick-style cream cheese or my easy homemade cream cheese to fill these bagel bombs.
+You can also use a creamy goat cheese (like my homemade goat cheese) or brick-style Neufchâtel cheese instead of cream cheese if you prefer.
+DO NOT use "whipped" cream cheese or "cream cheese spreads" as they don't freeze well, get really messy during shaping, and tend to melt during the baking process.

-Before you do anything else, start by portioning the cream cheese and popping it in the freezer.
-Frozen cream cheese is easier and less messy to handle.
-And by doing it before you make the dough, you won't forget to do it later.
+Frozen cream cheese is easier and less messy to handle, and by doing this before you make the bagel dough, you won't forget to do it later and it will have plenty of time to freeze before you need to use it.
+So start here.

 A standard brick of cream cheese is 226 grams (8 ounces / 1 cup) which you're going to divide into 12 equal portions of approximately 18 grams each.
 If they're off by a gram or two here or there, don't sweat it.